 For more than a decade I’ve helped explain to the media how technology impacts human rights, media, geopolitics and actual people, like women, journalists, and activists.
-From the Arab Spring upr to ISIS assassinating journalists and posting their murders online to the live-streaming of far right violent extremism, the trajectory of internet governance and tech policy have been shaped by those who have paid with their life and their freedom.
+From how tech companies responded to Russia’s invasion of Ukraine to the Arab Spring to ISIS assassinating journalists and posting their murders online to the live-streaming of far right violent extremism, the trajectory of internet governance and tech policy have been shaped by those who have paid with their life and their freedom.

 Amid the historic Black Lives Matter protests and anti-police brutality demonstrations that broke out around the United States in the summer of 2020, I had to describe over and over again to media around the world the unprecedented violence against journalists covering these historic events.
 Amid the historic Black Lives Matter protests and anti-police brutality demonstrations that broke out around the United States in the summer of 2020, I had to try to describe over and over again to media around the world the unprecedented violence against journalists covering these historic events (BBC, Fox News, TIME, Rolling Stone).